Book of Common Prayer (Unitarian): King's Chapel

 The first edition of the King's Chapel liturgy closely followed the amendments within Clarke's prayer book.
-Freeman's 1785 preface acknowledges that "great assistance hath been derived from the Judicious corrections of the Reverend Mr. Lindsey" and his prayer book revised according to "the truly pious and justly celebrated Doctor Samuel Clarke."
+Freeman's 1785 preface acknowledges that "great assistance hath been derived from the Judicious corrections of the Reverend Mr. Lindsey" and his prayer book revised according to "the truly pious and justly celebrated Doctor Samuel Clarke".
 The Trinitarian Gloria Patri was deleted, as were the Nicene and Athanasian Creeds.
-Freeman's low churchmanship and the congregation's egalitarianism saw "minister" replace "priest" and "ordinance" replace "sacrament".
-A catechism written by Priestley, who relocated to preach in Pennsylvania towards to end of his life, was included for teaching children.
+As political considerations, "A Prayer for the King's Majesty" is replaced by "A Prayer for the Congress of the United States" and the prayer for High Court of Parliament became "A Prayer for the Great and General Court", with kingdom supplanted by Commonwealth in the latter.
+Freeman's low churchmanship and the congregation's egalitarianism saw minister replace priest and ordinance replace sacrament.
+A catechism written by Priestley, who relocated to preach in Pennsylvania towards the end of his life, was included for teaching children.

 Unlike Lindsey's prayer book, the King's Chapel prayer book retained the Benedicite due to its biblical basis in 2 Corinthians.
 The text also differed in keeping an altered Te Deum, as well as maintaining both the Venite and the General Confession's "there is no health in us."
 Freeman, writing to Lindsey in 1786, described that "Some defects and improprieties" were retained so that the King's Chapel congregation might "omit the most objectionable parts of the old service, the Athanasian prayers."
 According to King Chapel minister Carl Scovel, Freeman's 1785 liturgy appears "quite traditional" to the modern eye, with the Sunday offices and lectionary largely similar to those of the 1662 prayer book.